hjxhh030315/dsc80/README.md

 ### Performance Evaluation:
 - **Metric Used**: We evaluated our model using RMSE to measure the average magnitude of the prediction errors, providing us with a clear indicator of model accuracy.
-- **Results**: Our final model achieved an RMSE of 1.083, a noticeable improvement from the baseline model.
+- **Results**: Our final model achieved an RMSE of 1.0814234983971323, a noticeable improvement from the baseline model with 0.056.
 This indicates a more accurate model that better captures the underlying patterns in the data.